Meir Dizengoff: Mayor of Tel Aviv

 Dizengoff and his wife were among the first sixty-six families who gathered on 11 April 1909 on a sand dune north of Jaffa to hold a lottery to distribute plots of land which established what eventually became the city of Tel Aviv.

 Dizengoff became head of the town planning in 1911, a position that he held until 1922.
 When Tel Aviv was recognized as a city, Dizengoff was elected mayor.
 He remained in office until shortly before his death, apart from a three-year hiatus in 1925–1928.
 During World War I, the Ottomans drove out a large part of the population and Dizengoff was the liaison between the exiles and the Ottoman authorities.
 In this position he dealt with aid sent to the exiles of Tel Aviv and received the nickname Reish Galuta.
 He widely circulated and publicized the plight of the exiles, mainly via newspapers, and succeeded in convincing the rulers to agree to a regular supply of food and provisions to the exiles.
 In 1917, after having received funding from Nili, Dizengoff refused not only to provide funds to free Nili member Yosef Lishansky, but even funds to provide the succor that Dizengoff provided other prisoners and even anti-Zionists, despite having received the money from Nili.

 Right after the Arab riots of April–May 1921, he persuaded the authorities of the British Mandate to recognize Tel Aviv as an independent municipality and not a part of Jaffa.
 In the early 1920s Dizengoff was able to entice several cultural icons to live in Tel Aviv.
-After Asher Zvi Greenberg, known as Ahad Ha-Am, arrived in Israel in 1922, Dizengoff offered him a teaching position at Tel Aviv's first Hebrew-speaking high school, Herzliya Gymnasium.
-Although Greenberg was living in Jerusalem at the time, the offer of a job, and a house on the newly named Ahad ha-Am Street, convinced the Zionist philosopher to move to Tel Aviv.
+After Asher Zvi Ginzberg, known as Ahad Ha'Am, arrived in Israel in 1922, Dizengoff offered him a teaching position at Tel Aviv's first Hebrew-speaking high school, Herzliya Gymnasium.
+Although Ginzberg was living in Jerusalem at the time, the offer of a job, and a house on the newly named Ahad Ha'Am Street, convinced the Zionist philosopher to move to Tel Aviv.
 The poet Hayim Nahman Bialik also decided not to move to Jerusalem due to Dizengoff's offer of a house, a job and a street named after him if he moved to Tel Aviv, which he did in 1924.
 The artist Reuven Rubin also was persuaded by Dizengoff to move to Tel Aviv.